How Cloud Based Manufacturing ERP Software has changed with Business Central

 Microsoft has been one of the biggest players in the cloud over the last several years.
 The ERP Play from Microsoft started with their enterprise product, Dynamics 365 Finance and Operations (formerly Dynamics AX).
 With the introduction of their new offering, Dynamics 365 Business Central, in the spring of 2018 they began to move into the mid-market.
 It wasn't until the fall of 2018 (almost 2 years ago as of the writing of this article) that they finalized the migration of their manufacturing suite of features into Business Central.

-A little background: Business Central is the successor to the venerable Microsoft Dynamics NAV.
-I've shown customers the differences between the two products, and as of Business Central 14 there really were none.
+A little background: Microsoft Dynamics 364 Business Central is the successor to the venerable Microsoft Dynamics NAV.
+I've shown customers the differences between the two products, and as of Business Central 14 there really were no differences with Dynamics NAV.
 That means that all the core features and capabilities that NAV was so well known for have survived and are available in their entirety in Business Central.

 Business Central is Microsoft Dynamics NAV.
 Realistically only the name changed, and a new more cloud-friendly user interface was added.